Ovarian Cancer Treatment Options: An In-Depth Guide to Surgery, Chemotherapy, and More

 The most common chemotherapy drugs used to treat ovarian cancer are carboplatin and paclitaxel.
 These drugs are usually given intravenously (through a vein) in cycles, with periods of treatment followed by periods of rest to allow the body to recover.

-The portacath remains in place for the duration of the chemotherapy cycles and can be used for extended periods if additional treatment is necessary.
+The portacath remains in place for the chemotherapy cycles and can be used for extended periods if additional treatment is necessary.
 The duration and frequency of chemotherapy cycles depend on the stage and type of ovarian cancer, as well as the patient’s overall health and response to treatment.

 Hyperthermic Intraperitoneal Chemotherapy (HIPEC) and Intraperitoneal Chemotherapy (IP)